lmdu/pyfastx/docs/source/commandline.rst

     optional arguments:
-      -h, --help            show this help message and exit -n int                split a fa/q file into N new files with even size -c int                split a fa/q file into multiple files with the same sequence counts
+      -h, --help            show this help message and exit -n int                split a fasta/q file into N new files with even size -c int                split a fasta/q file into multiple files containing the same sequence counts -o str, --out-dir str
-      -o str, --out-dir str  output directory, default is current folder
+                            output directory, default is current folder

 Convert FASTQ to FASTA file
 ---------------------------